 We recognise the relationship between climate and health.
 Climate change will put the health ecosystem under pressure across all stakeholders – health providers, patient and payers – in low-, middle- and high-income settings.
 Therefore, we take actions to reduce our carbon emissions and adapt to the shifts in health systems across our value chain and in our product portfolio.

-Since 2020, all our production sites have sourced renewable power, and we have a target of reaching zero CO2 emissions from operations and transportation by 2030.
+Since 2020, all our production sites have sourced renewable power, and we have a target of reaching zero CO2 emissions from own operations (Scope 1 and 2) by 2030.
+We target to reduce scope 3 emissions with 33% by 2033 compared to 2024 and have net zero emissions by 2045.

 We reduce our CO2 emissions by increasing the efficiency of our activities and implementing energy efficiency programmes.
 Secondly, we base our consumption on renewable energy, where we cooperate with energy suppliers.
 When we source renewable energy, we give priority to bringing additional renewable energy into the market.